GII/TVKAE/README.md

   - IEEEDataPort: "https://ieee-dataport.org/documents/mimuopticalsassaridataset".

-In order for the programs to work with these data, it is necessary that this folder contains the function "correctQuat.m", available 1n those repositories.
+In order for the programs to work with these data, it is necessary that this folder contains the function "correctQuat.m", available in the GitHub repository.

 This repository contains the following folders and script.